-Assistant City Atty, E. A. Rogers
+Assistant City Atty.
+E. A. Rogers said

-said: "I will admit that not over 3 per cent of these particular cases have been tried.
-Not many of them have been dismissed, but 97 per cent of them have been disposed of by the accused pleading guilty and given a chance, upon motion of the prosecu-tion, to leave town."
-The records were gone over carefulchance, upon motion of the prosecu-tion, to leave town."
+'I will admit that not over 3 per cent of these particular cases have been tried.
+Not many of them have been dismissed, but 97 per cent of them have been disposed of by the them have been disposed of by the accused pleading guilty and given a chance, upon motion of the prosecu-tion, to leave town."
 The records were gone over careful-ly for the past 30 days.
 They show an average for the 12 months in the year.
-This morning there was but one state case called on the docket, and that was dismissed upon motion of the assistant county attorney.
+This morning there was but one state case called on the docket, and that was dismissed upon motion of the assistant county attorney. one state case called on the docket, and that was dismissed upon motion of the assistant county attorney.
 State cases are now set up to Oct.
 21. Clerk Gutch is responsible for the statement that for some weeks cases have been called day after day, but rarely prosecuted, and the court rec-ords clearly show that a majority of the cases which have been tried, con-victions or an order binding the de-fendants over to await the action of the district court have resulted.
-But most of the cases have either been continued with or without date, ar dismissed and always upon motion of the prosecuting attorney.
-It is true that the court may decline to dismiss a case at the request of the the that the court may decline to dismiss a case at the request of the prosecution, but it is not expected that a fair-minded court is supposed to know the facts in a case until the facts are set forth by evidence and in manner prescribed by daw.
-The Tribune in effect charges that
+But most of the cases have either been continued with or without date, or dismissed and always upon motion of the prosecuting attorney.
+It is true that the court may ucelline to dismiss a case at the request of the prosecution, but it is not expected that a fair-minded court is supposed to know the facts in a case until the facts are set forth by evidence and in manner prescribed by daw.
+The Tribune in effect charges that (Continued on page two.)